michellevit/Text-Redactor/README.md

   # 'SECRET2' or 'secret2' or 'sEcRET2' will be replaced with 'S2'
   ```

-**NOTE:** This script performs case-insensitive matching - it will find the target word regardless of whether its letters are uppercase, lowercase, or mixed.
+**Note:** This script performs case-insensitive matching - it will find the target word regardless of whether its letters are uppercase, lowercase, or mixed.

 #### 4. Prepare your input file